galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/initialising-home-folder.md

 ```

-This one-time command is run once Galasa home directory and helps you to quickly create the folder and files that you need.
+This one-time command is run once per Galasa home directory and helps you to quickly create the folder and files that you need.
 If you already have a Galasa home folder set up, the folder and files are not created.

 The command creates the following file structure, with default contents in each of the properties files: